Asian community reeling after Lunar New Year shooting

 Monterey Park is a city of about 60,000 people on the eastern edge of Los Angeles where nearly 70% of residents are Asian, mostly of Chinese descent.
 The area became a destination for Asian immigrants during the 1970s and ’80s after a real estate entrepreneur named Fredric Hsieh bought land and advertised its rolling hills and warm climate in Chinese-language newspapers.

 The city’s Lunar New Year celebration has become one of California’s largest.
-Sanchez, who is Mexican-American, said it’s a Chinese tradition that everyone enjoys and reflects the diversity of greater Los Angeles.
+Sanchez, who is Mexican American, said it’s a Chinese tradition that everyone enjoys and reflects the diversity of greater Los Angeles.

 Its festivities were canceled, but several other events throughout the region, including a parade in the city of Westminster, went on as planned, but with extra security.